 - roasted pumpkin seeds

-Place the butternut squash cubes on one baking sheets.
+- Place the butternut squash cubes on one baking sheet.
 On the other one arrange the carrot pieces, quartered onion (leave the root part intact), and garlic cloves in skin.
 Drizzle everything with the oil and generously season with salt and pepper.

 High Speed Blender Instructions: